Table of Contents

 The CES survey can be sent out after any interaction that, in one way or another, could cause friction and result in a negative customer experience.
 This can be related to the launch of a new feature to follow up on its adoption and inquire about potential pain points, to learn more about the efficiency of your internal processes or the overall usability experience.

 The question needs to revolve around that interaction and be triggered upon its completion to make recollections accurate and the received feedback actionable.
+With Retently you can now create survey questions tailored to specific events with just a click, so you are never short of ideas.

 How to Put Together a Good Customer Effort Score Question